One of Northern Ireland's grandest stately homes has been badly damaged in a fire.

 But it has been up for sale for many years and today around 80 firefighters were involved in battling the blaze in Kilkeel.
-Part of the roof of the sprawling mansion has collapsed, said the fire service.
+Part of the roof of the sprawling mansion has collapsed, the fire service said.

 The house is the ancestral home of the earls of Kilmorey.
 The 17-bedroom property has eight reception rooms and seven bathrooms and has been on the housing market for some time.

 Ownership of the estate dates back to the middle of the 16th century, when Edward VI granted extensive lands in the Newry and Mourne area to the Marshall General of the Army in Ireland, Sir Nicholas Bagnall.

 The house was rebuilt in 1806, on the instructions of its then owner, Francis Needham, who later became the first earl of Kilmorey.

 Needham was an army officer best remembered for the military defence he mounted in Wicklow during the 1798 rebellion.